sreeanthrds/algobacktester/README.md

 ---

 By building out the backend and exposing these APIs, you can create a flexible, scalable system that can later be integrated with a front-end interface for easy strategy building and execution.
 This API-driven approach ensures you can develop in stages, focusing on core functionality first.
-Let me know if you need further details or clarifications!